xxuhere/CVG-Tietronix/README.md

 ## Raspberry Pi Setup

 In general, Qt's support for Arm devices is not great.
 The only prebuild Qt library on Arm is available via `apt`.

 This instruction is for [Ubuntu Desktop 20.10 for Raspberry Pi 4](https://ubuntu.com/download/raspberry-pi).

+If an image for Ubuntu Desktop 20 for Raspberry Pi cannot be found, use Ubuntu Server 20 LTS for Raspberry Pi (64 bit).
+Then after installing Ubuntu server, install the GNOME UI on it.
+Instructions for installing GNOME can be found [here](https://www.cyberciti.biz/faq/ubuntu-linux-install-gnome-desktop-on-server/).

 We chose Ubuntu rather than Raspbian because 64-bit system performs better than 32-bit system with enough resource, and Pi 4 has enough memory take all benefits of a 64-bit OS.
 Also, the default Python3 version of Ubuntu 20.10